jenkinsci/docker/README.md

 In the case of the LTS and latest versions, the tags are `lts` and `latest`, respectively.

 You can use these tags to pull the corresponding Jenkins images from Docker Hub and run them on your system.
-For example, to pull the LTS version of the Jenkins image use this command: `docker pull jenkins/jenkins:lts`
+For example, to pull the LTS version of the Jenkins image, use this command: `docker pull jenkins/jenkins:lts`

 ### Docker Compose with Jenkins